Tesla Powerwall 3 launches in Australia: what Perth homeowners need to know

-Tesla's latest home battery brings significant upgrades with integrated solar inverter, improved efficiency, and competitive pricing for the Australian market.
+Tesla's latest home battery adds an integrated solar inverter and improves on the Powerwall 2's efficiency and price for the Australian market.

 Note: This article was originally published in August 2024.
-The Powerwall 3 has since become one of the most popular batteries in Perth.
+The Powerwall 3 has since become a common choice in Perth.
 For current pricing with 2026 rebates, see our Tesla Powerwall 3 page.

 - 13.5 kWh usable capacity with 100% depth of discharge